Marston’s has over 14,500 employees working in our breweries, pubs, head office and logistics operations.

 Apprenticeships have not only helped us to train our teams to the industry standards, they have been a great tool to attract new people to Marston’s, and a great way of retaining our people.
 The hospitality industry has a high turn-over of people passing through, however apprenticeships are bucking that trend, three out of four apprentices are staying with us and going on to carve themselves great career pathways; at Marston’s it’s more than just a job – our people’s careers are developing and apprenticeships are really helping!

 We offer a wide range of structured career development opportunities.

 Marston’s is accredited to run the British Institute of Innkeeping’s multi-site retail management course.
 The aim of this training is to provide our Area Operations Managers with professional skills necessary to support out tenants in developing their own businesses.

 Marston’s offers staff a wide range of professional development programmes accredited by the Chartered Management Institute (CMI).
-In 2016 we had 35 CMI qualifications awarded, and 8 people completed further education qualifications.

 Our brewery operations sponsor programmes such as Brewing Diplomas and Master Brewing qualifications, as well as CILT and HGV programmes.

 In our Head Office a range of professional qualifications are supported including CIPD, CIMA, RICs and CIM, as well as degrees and diplomas.